Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ✔️ Ensures **reliable, scalable, and data-driven decision-making**

-> The model is designed to **reduce bad debt by prioritizing early detection of high-risk customers**, accepting minor operational costs to avoid significant financial losses.
+> The model is designed to **reduce bad-debt risk by prioritizing early detection**, accepting minor operational costs to avoid significant financial losses.

 -----